5 Favorite Places to Visit with Kids in Croatia

 Veli Brijun is the main island and there you will find a tourist train to take you around.
 Children will certainly enjoy a visit to the safari park where they can see animals like zebra, Somali sheep, zebu, llama and elephants.
 There are also Roman ruins on the island that date to the 1st century.
 Everyone will love this experience.

 This is just a small collection of Croatia’s best places for families in my very own opinion.
 As I said earlier, wherever you decide to go – you will not regret it!

-My name is Marina and I am a mom blogger for Parental Journey.
+About the author: My name is Marina and I am a mom blogger for Parental Journey.
 I am from Croatia, born and raised, but live in the UK.
 I have been blogging for over 10 years.
 Parental Journey is where I share interesting activities I do with my daughter.
 I am a work-at-home mom, freelance writer, and a journalist.
 I hope that my daughter will find a love for new cultures and experiences just as her parents do.
-You can also find me on Facebook and Twitter.